gnkhata/Cloud-Computing/README.md

 **NewText.java** gives the output of reducers is in the reversed alphabetical order (different from the original input).
 – NewText.java contains the java class defining the new “Text” data type.

+**ReduceCallTimes.java** determines the number of times the reduce method is called in a reducer.
+It assumes that there is only one reducer in the reduce stage; It does not use any built-in counters;
+* A reducer is an instance of the reducer class.
+* The number of times the reduce method is called needs to be saved into the output file only once as “–reduce method count– xyz”, where xyz is the number.